 - Use of IT to support home learning – especially use of Google Classrooms

 - Support for heads running schools on their own and enabling colleagues to join regular heads of school meetings

 - To provide a contact with a colleagues in a similar setting and networking opportunities with other colleagues

 We are sure other MATs across our diocese will also be equally keen to offer friendly hands of support and a listening ear, so please do get in touch with MATs, LAs and federations if you need to.
 Or contact your diocesan schools adviser (David or Karen) and let us help.

-Below, you can download a prayer book for use during Coronavirus.
+Below, you can download useful resources and sample documents for use during Coronavirus.

 Worship for Everyone – Looking to the Rainbow